 Apart from Medicaid there are several other government programs that your child or your family might be able to apply for.
 These programs provide financial assistance, health insurance, and early intervention services.
 Each of these programs have their own eligibility requirements

-There are two main programs that social security provides benefits based on disability.
+There are two main programs that provides social security benefits based on disability.
 First, Supplemental Security Income (SSI) and second, Social Security Disability Insurance benefits (SSDI).

 The Supplemental Security Income (SSI) program pays benefits to disabled adults and children who have limited income and resources.
 In order to qualify for SSI, an individual’s disability, income and resources will be taken into consideration.
 If your child is under age 18, this will include family income and resources.
 If your child qualifies for SSI, you will receive a monthly payment from the Social Security office.